John Enneking Biography | Oil Painting Reproductions

 10-4-1841 Minster, USA – 11-16-1916 Boston, USABack to Artist IndexView Artists Paintings

-John Joseph Enneking drew landscapes, horses and caricatures of teachers in charcoal and crayon from childhood and local villagers dubbed him Minster's "Artist."
-After his parents died in 1856, the artist went to Cincinnati to live with an aunt and uncle and it was there he first saw art exhibitions and resolved to become a painter.
-In 1858 he took drawing lessons at Cincinnati's Mount St. Mary's College and by 1861 he fought as a Union soldier during the Civil War until he was wounded and taken a prisoner by the Confederates.
+John Joseph Enneking from childhood drew landscapes, horses and caricatures of teachers in charcoal and crayon and local villagers called him the "Artist."
+After his parents died in 1856, the artist went to Cincinnati to live with a close relative and it was there he first saw art exhibitions and decided to become a painter.
+In 1858 he took drawing lessons at Cincinnati's Mount St. Mary's College and during the early part of the Civil War he fought as a Union soldier and was wounded and taken a prisoner by the Confederates.

-At the age of 23, Enneking studied print making in Boston, married, built a home, and secured a letter of introduction to the French artist Leon Joseph Bonnet from Frederick V. Porter of Boston.
-In 1872 Enneking's palette took on a Barbizon tonality as he trained at the Munich Academy with Adolph-Heinrich Lier and Eduard Schleich.
-He painted in Italy and the Alps before entering Paris to study figure painting with Leon Bonnat and landscape painting with Charles Daubigny.
+By age 23, John Joseph Enneking studied printmaking in Boston, got married, built a house, and secured a letter of introduction to the French artist Leon Joseph Bonnat.
+In 1872 Enneking's traveled to Germany and studied at the Munich Academy under Adolph-Heinrich Lier and Eduard Schleich.
+Now, his artist palette took on a Barbizon tonality.
+He also painted in Italy and the Alps before going to Paris to study figure painting with Leon Bonnat and landscape painting with Charles Daubigny.

-By the end of 1873, Enneking's entourage included Millet, Corot, Renoir, Monet, Pissarro and Manet and John Joseph Enneking became one of the first American painters to paint alongside Monet and Pissarro in Claude Monet's Argenteuil garden in 1873 and 1874.
-His return to back to Boston in 1876 was filled with enthusiasm for Impressionism and he helped guide and encourage 100s of painters to go to France to train with Monet and his devotees.
+By the end of 1873, his friends included some of the world's most famous painters, Millet, Corot, Renoir, and Manet, and John Joseph Enneking became one of the first American painters to paint with Monet and Pissarro in Claude Monet's Argenteuil garden home.
+His return to back to Boston in 1876 was filled with enthusiasm for the new Impressionism and he helped many painters to go to France to learn the new painting methods and train with the Impressionists.

-After his 1876 return to Boston, Enneking set up a studio next to Childe Hassam and George Fuller and he was quickly recognized as a pre-eminent impressionist who could solidly paint any object or vista in a convincing "modern" manner.
-Intermingling the best artistic techniques of the Barbizon and French Impressionist painters, Enneking developed a unique artistic style
+Enneking set up a studio next to Childe Hassam and George Fuller and he was recognized as a pre-eminent impressionist who could paint any object or scene in a convincing "modern" manner.
+Intermingling the best artistic techniques of the Barbizon and French Impressionist painters, Enneking built up a one of a kind masterful style.

-John Joseph Enneking was pivotal in introducing Impressionism to artists throughout New York and New England because he was the first American who returned to the United States an impressionist after having painted alongside Claude Monet in Paris.
+John Joseph Enneking was vital in introducing Impressionism to artists throughout New York and New England since he was the first American who returned to the United States an impressionist.

 Art Movement: Impressionism